icebreakerone/open-energy-technical-docs/main/_sources/access_control_specification.rst.txt

 **Values** can be numerals, dates, quoted strings, or homogeneous lists of these three types.
 Dates are specified as ``dd/mm/yyyy``, we do not need a higher level of precision in any of our envisaged use cases, but if this is needed a datetime must be specified as a string compliant with `RFC3339 <https://datatracker.ietf.org/doc/html/rfc3339>`_.
-To simplify expression in JSON, quoted strings should be enclosed in single quote ``'`` characters.
+To simplify expression in |JSON|, quoted strings should be enclosed in single quote ``'`` characters.
 Lists are written as a comma separated list of strings surrounded by ``[`` and ``]`` characters.
 Lists are only valid RHS values for the ``in`` operator.